Arctic Report Card Documents 'Cascading Effects' Of Warming Ocean Temperatures

 The melting of sea ice is one of the most conspicuous examples of climate change in the Arctic, and scientists say it may be the catalyst for extreme environmental events across the world.

 According to NOAA, the Arctic is warming at twice the rate of the rest of the globe, which is melting some of the region's oldest ice.
-That old ice is resistant to melt and helps keep the Arctic cold in the summer when the majority of ice melts off, says Emily Osborne, lead editor of the report and a researcher with NOAA's Arctic Research Program.
+That old ice is resistant to melting and helps keep the Arctic cold in the summer when the majority of ice melts off, says Emily Osborne, lead editor of the report and a researcher with NOAA's Arctic Research Program.

-"When observations started back in the '70s, we had about 16 percent of the ice cover in the Arctic was very old or more than four years old," she tells Here & Now's Robin Young.
-"And this year we're seeing that ... less than 1 percent of the Arctic ice pack is very old, multi-year ice."
+"When observations started back in the '70s, we had about 16 percent of the ice cover in the Arctic [that] was very old or more than four years old," she tells Here & Now's Robin Young.
+"And this year we're seeing that ... less than 1 percent of the Arctic ice pack is very old, multiyear ice."

 Scientists observed record low sea-ice levels in the Bering Sea, off western Alaska, during the winter when ice is supposed to accumulate, according to the report.
 Instead, the Bering Sea lost a section of ice the size of Idaho.

 Without sea ice cover to deflect sunlight, the ocean will absorb more sunlight and the planet will continue to get warmer, Osborne says.
-According to the report, Arctic ocean temperatures are rising and sea ice levels are falling at rates not seen in the last 1,500 years.
+According to the report, Arctic Ocean temperatures are rising and sea ice levels are falling at rates not seen in the past 1,500 years.

 Sea ice melt doesn't directly lead to sea-level rise, but warmer ocean temperatures in the Arctic could, says Robert Graham, a climate scientist at the Norwegian Polar Institute.

-"This melting is not going to affect sea-level rise in itself because the ice is already in the ocean," he told Here & Now's Jeremy Hobson earlier this year.
+"This melting is not going to affect sea-level rise in itself because the ice is already in the ocean," Graham told Here & Now's Jeremy Hobson earlier this year.
 "But if this leads to a larger warming area of the Arctic, you could start melting land glaciers on Greenland that could contribute to sea-level rise."

-Along with the lack of ice and rising temperatures, Osborne says harmful algae blooms in the Arctic Ocean are poisoning marine life and affecting coastal communities that rely on the ocean for their economic survival.
+Along with the lack of ice and the rising temperatures, Osborne says harmful algae blooms in the Arctic Ocean are poisoning marine life and affecting coastal communities that rely on the ocean for their economic survival.

 Arctic temperatures can also alter the behavior of the jet stream, the atmospheric currents that influence global weather, Osborne says.
 A wavy jet stream can cause extreme weather, such as last year's winter storms in the U.S. and an unusual cold snap in Europe this March referred to as "The Beast From the East."